aeolus-wind/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Provide an example of a distortion-corrected image.

 Applying the distortion removal to the pictures from the car was interesting.
 Notably, the areas on the outer edge of the view were shifted a great deal.
-This turned out to be important for a later step when I forgot to apply distoration removal as I calibrated a step and had to spend half a day redoing the work.

 #### The image below shows the undistortion applied to a road image.
 ![alt text][image2]